Annie's

 are widespread, some echoes of those rituals appear in Hanukkah

-decorate their homes.
+homes.
 The word Hanukkah in Hebrew also means

 "education," and rabbis and Jewish educators try to